08 - BUILDING PERMITS AND CERTIFICATES OF OCCUPANCY

 E.

-No owner, tenant or other person shall use or occupy any building or structure thereafter erected or altered, the use of which shall be changed after the passage of this title without first procuring an occupancy permit, provided that an occupancy permit, once granted, shall continue in effect so long as there is no change of use, regardless of change in tenancy or occupancy.
+No owner, tenant or other person shall use or occupy any building or structure thereafter erected or altered, the use of which shall be changed after the passage of this title without first procuring a certificate of occupancy, provided that a certificate of occupancy, once granted, shall continue in effect so long as there is no change of use, regardless of change in tenancy or occupancy.

 No permit for the erection of a building or structure shall be issued unless the lot abuts a street giving access to such proposed building or structure.
 Such street shall have been duly placed on the official map or shall be an existing state, county or municipal street or highway; a street shown upon a plat approved by the planning board; or a street on a plat duly filed in the office of the county recording officer prior to the passage of this title or its predecessor or any prior law which required prior approval of plats by the governing body or other authorized body.
 Before any such permit shall be issued, such street shall have been certified to be suitably improved to the satisfaction of the city council, or such suitable improvement shall have been assured by means of performance guaranty, in accordance with standards and specifications for road improvements approved by the city council, as adequate in respect to the public health, safety and general welfare of the special circumstances of the particular street.